Cayo Sila Godoy: First steps

 In 1948, The Chamber Music Association from Buenos Aires gave him a diploma for the best concert of the season of that year.
 In 1953, as a request from the National Government, he went on a cultural and artistic tour, following the road of Mangore.
 He offered concerts, gave lectures and gathered a lot of information and documents on the great Paraguayan composer.
 Between 1959 and 1962 he participated on specialization courses with Andrés Segovia.

 In 1959 Segovia invited Sila to study in Spain, with all expenses paid, at his renowned classical guitar course at Música en Compostela.
 For three years he studied and traveled with Segovia.

 In 1963 Godoy, at the personal invitation of President John F. Kennedy, first visited the United States to do a concert tour.
 During this trip he was featured as a broadcast soloist on the Voice of America and played with such notable American guitarists as Charlie Byrd, Sophocles Papas and Richard Pick.
 In subsequent US tours he has played in most major cities and in 1977 volunteered to tour Kansas, Paraguay's "sister state" where he also taught master classes at Wichita State University.
 More recently he has toured Japan (1980), Australia (1983), and has made numerous appearances in the Latin American nations.

 In 1977, sponsored by the program “ Friends of the Americas “, chapter Paraguay –Kansas, he Developer activities in the state of Kansas, offering courses of specialization, speeches, and performances in the main cities such as Wichita, Topeka, and Lawrence.
 In 1980, he traveled to Japan on a concert tour, and in 1983 to Australia, as well as other cities in America and Europe.

 Mentions

 In 1994, he was appointed as musical advisor of the Vice Minister of Culture in Paraguay and member of the National Advisor Board of Culture.

 Godoy's creative style is characterized by the presence of elements derived from popular music with an harmonic contemporary treatment, including his last compositions, with an obvious tendency to atonality.

-His work as a music teacher has produced the appearance of young talents that honor the Paraguayan art today and who have been a public and critical success.
-In that sense, he stands out with the brilliant and exquisite composer and virtuosic guitarist, Luz Maria Bobadilla, who was admitted to study for four years with the great master, due to her outstanding quality of performance.
+His work as a music teacher contributed to the development of several young musicians who later achieved recognition in Paraguayan music.
+Among them is composer and guitarist Luz Maria Bobadilla, who studied under him for four years before being admitted for her demonstrated musical abilities.